MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-public-preview-apps.md

 ## Microsoft Remote Assist

 Microsoft Remote Assist supports collaboration in mixed reality to solve problems faster.
 Firstline workers can collaborate remotely with heads-up, hands-free video calling, image sharing, and mixed reality annotations.
-They can share what they see with an expert, while staying hands-on to solve problems and complete tasks together, faster.
+They can share what they see with an expert on Microsoft Teams, while staying hands-on to solve problems and complete tasks together, faster.

 Below, you'll find the technical requirements you'll need to meet in order to distribute Remote Assist throughout your organization when it's available on May 22, 2018.